charlie2233/rork-guide-pup--vision-assistant/README.md

 Continuous scanning now fires roughly every 1.5 seconds to mimic video-style narration.
 This provides much richer situational awareness but also increases API usage—keep an eye on your OpenAI rate limits or temporarily disable the continuous toggle while testing text mode.

+## Accessibility-first interface

+Guide Pup is tuned for blind and low-vision users:

+- Large tactile buttons, pill-shaped mode selectors, and a high-contrast palette keep targets easy to feel and see.
+- Inline guidance cards remind users how to hold the phone, stay aware of surroundings, and pick the right scan mode.
+- Every actionable element exposes accessibility labels, hints, and VoiceOver-friendly summaries, and the primary button speaks feedback automatically.

 ## How can I test my app?

 ### **On your phone (Recommended)**